 Your pumpkin vines are scrambling all over the place, with huge healthy leaves and vigorous growth.
-But sadly, there is nary a bloom in sight.
+Sadly though, there is nary a bloom in sight.
 If you are concerned about non-blooming pumpkin plants, you may simply have looked away for a day or it is too early.
 Some other considerations are soil nutrients and possible diseases.

 Don’t fret, there are some tricks to getting pumpkin blossoms and harvesting big, beautiful fruit.
 Fertilizers and some homemade sprays may be just the tip on how to get blooms on pumpkins that are reticent to flower.

 What could cause non-blooming pumpkin plants?
 The most common reason is impatience.
 Pumpkin plants flower after plants have established and developed several vital stems.
 When do pumpkin plants flower?
 The actual time will depend upon when you installed them outdoors, the variety, and your climate.
 As a rule, start looking for blooms six to eight weeks after you set the plants outside.

 Next, let’s talk about sex – between flowers that is.
 Pumpkin plants bear both male and female flowers (same as squash) and each is necessary for pollination and fruit.
 The first flowers to appear are male blooms.
 Females follow 10 to 14 days later.
 If you do not see any flowers, it may simply be because you are not looking often enough.
 Each bloom lasts only a day and is generally only open in the morning.
 The early male flowers will usually fall off almost immediately if no females are present to pollinate.
 You have to have a sharp eye to spot the earliest flowers.
 Amid the tangled mass of stems, it is easy to overlook some flowers.

 You might also be expecting flowers too early.
 Vines should be several feet (1 m.) long before the first bright yellow flowers appear.